Trying to find good GoDaddy alternatives? Fed up with GoDaddy and their slow servers, bad support, and high prices? We honestly can’t blame you…

-There once was a time when GoDaddy ruled the Internet—they had some of the cheapest domains, and best deals out there, with cutting-edge technology and a great interface.
+There once was a time when GoDaddy ruled the Internet—they had the cheapest domains, and best deals out there, with cutting-edge technology and a great interface.
 Sadly, that time has long passed, and while they’re still a big name in the business, they have really gone downhill (in our opinion).Luckily, there are some amazing alternatives to GoDaddy available today.
-We’ve taken the time and broken these options down into three main categories: hosting, domains, and email (since these are the three main services that GoDaddy provides.
+We’ve taken the time and broken these options down into three main categories: 1) hosting 2) email and 3) domains (since these are the three main services that GoDaddy provides.

-One last thing before we go on: if you decide to buy hosting or services from one of our recommended alternatives, we may get a small commission for referring you.
-Just know that this doesn’t impact our recommendations in any way.
-Alright, let’s see who’s better than GoDaddy!
+One last thing before we go on: if you decide to buy hosting or services from any of the companies on this page, we may receive a modest payment in the form of a commission for referring you.
+Just know that this doesn’t impact our recommendations at all.
+Alright, let’s see who beats GoDaddy!

 The Top 3 GoDaddy Alternatives (Hosting):

-The Absolute Best Alternative to GoDaddy Domain Names:
+The Absolute Top Alternative to GoDaddy Domain Names:

-The Best GoDaddy alternative for email and email hosting:
+The #1 GoDaddy alternative for email and email hosting:

-Now that you’ve seen the top GoDaddy alternatives in each category, keep reading to see a detailed breakdown of exactly why each company is much better than GoDaddy.
+Now that you’ve seen the top GoDaddy alternatives in each category, keep reading to see a detailed breakdown of exactly why each company is much superior to GoDaddy.

-GoDaddy Alternatives for Shared Web Hosting: The Top 3 Options
+GoDaddy Alternatives with Shared Web Hosting: Top 3 Best Options

 If anyone deserves to be listed as the best alternative to GoDaddy for web hosting, it’s Bluehost.
-They’re one of the most solid shared hosting companies around, and while there are many reasons that Bluehost is a better option that GoDaddy, there are really two that stand out the most: support and security.
+They’re one of the most solid shared hosting companies around, and while there are many reasons that Bluehost is a better option that GoDaddy, there are really two that top the list: support and security.

 Honestly, GoDaddy’s hosting support sucks pretty bad.
-For domains, GoDaddy has good support—for hosting, not so much.
+For domains, GoDaddy has good support—but for everything else (especially hosting), not so much.
 Any time we’ve ever used their hosting support we’ve been stuck on a chat with someone who can’t communicate and takes f-o-r-e-v-e-r to respond in a simple conversation—not cool GoDaddy, not cool.
 There’s also (at the time of writing) no telephone support for GoDaddy hosting products.
 Guess you can see how much they care about their hosting, right?